A B C D E F G H I J M N O P R S T V W

 Val IT

 An IT governance framework that can be used to create business value from IT investments.
-It consists of a set of guiding principles and a number of processes and best practices that are further defined as a set of key management practices to support and help executive management and boards.
+It consists of a set of guiding principles, processes, and best practices that are further defined as key management practices to support and help executive management and boards.

 Value Chain